RandomGuy1520/Dino-Game-Cheat/README.md

 Some Info:
 This program averages about 10000 points (on my computer).
 Sometimes you will get lucky and get over 20000 points.
-If you don't achieve the average score of 10000, then you can change the detecting values of the cacti in the code.
+If you don't achieve the average score of 10000, then you can change the detecting values of the cacti in the code so that the values are best for your setting.